goanywhere/rex/README.md

 ```

-Hey, dude, why not using those popular approaches, like file-based configurations?
-We know you'll be askin & we have the answer as well, [here](//12factor.net/config).
+Hey, dude, why not just use those popular approaches, like file-based config?
+We know you'll be asking & we have the answer as well, [here](//12factor.net/config).

 ## Middleware